Carbon-Aware Governance Gates: An Architecture for Sustainable GenAI Development: Carbon-Aware Governance Gates

 Architectural extensions refer to the sustainability-oriented extensions made to the existing AI governance reference architecture for the purpose of carbon-aware validation, policy enforcement, and observability, while avoiding any changes to the existing governance control structures.
 While existing AI governance architectures offer the necessary mechanisms for policy enforcement, oversight, and validation orchestration, the sustainability aspects of the governance activities are not explicitly considered.
 The validation, regeneration, and testing activities performed due to the governance activities impose considerable computational overhead, thus necessitating the need for sustainability-aware control mechanisms.

 To address this gap, we propose three architectural extensions that operationalize sustainability governance without restructuring the base governance model.
 These extensions enable emissions observability, budget regulation, and carbon-aware validation enforcement.
+The ledger records estimated emissions for each inference and validation stage together with the model identity, execution context, and regeneration count; these records are aggregated into pull-request, pipeline and release-level budgets.

 \begin{itemize} \item \textbf{Energy \& Carbon Provenance Ledger:} Captures sustainability metadata for inference events, regeneration cycles, and validation workloads using established carbon accounting approaches \cite{patterson2021carbon}. \item \textbf{Carbon Budget Manager:} Defines and enforces carbon budgets at pull request, pipeline, and release levels. \item \textbf{Green Validation Orchestrator:} This part of the system aims to optimize the validation depth, the models chosen, and the execution schedules.
 This aligns with the evidence of the influence of software processes on energy consumption \cite{atadoga2024advancing}. \end{itemize}